christopherdavidwhite/MPOKPM.cc/README.md

 memory requirements like N.

 For single-particle systems this is enough.
-In that case N ~ L^d, where L is the system size and d the spatial dimension, but for many-body systems (e.g. 3 for a chunk of silicon), so you can get to fairly large sizes.
+In that case N ~ L^d, where L is the system size and d the spatial dimension (e.g. 3 for a chunk of silicon), but for many-body systems, so you can get to fairly large sizes.
 For many-body systems, on the other hand, one has to be more clever.
 The Hilbert space dimension goes as N ~ 2^(L^d), so even after the speedup KPM buys us we can't proceed straightforwardly.

 Enter the matrix product operator.
 All you really need for KPM is to be able to multiply and add operators; matrix product operators (MPOs)